Women’s and Gender Studies

 t.
 867.668.8770 f.
 867.668.8805

-Open to both women and men, the Women’s and Gender Studies programs look at the lives, contributions and experiences of women, as well as the social construction of men.
+Open to people of all genders, the Women’s and Gender Studies programs look at the lives, contributions and experiences of women, as well as the social construction of men.
 The programs focus on materials by and about women, place women’s knowledge at the centre of the process and incorporate a number of academic disciplines—history, literature, sociology, psychology, anthropology and social work.
 Because the program is interdisciplinary and cross-divisional in its approach, core courses appeal to students in programs beyond the School of Liberal Arts, particularly to students in the School of Health, Education and Human Services.
 As well, the program presents an ideal continuing education opportunity for individuals now employed.

 - grade 12 graduation with English 12; OR